Belly up to storied, since-way-back-then hotel bars for nostalgic trips and sips

 The faux Tudor, circa-1918 Henley Park Hotel just north of the White House holds this snug-yet-swanky bar where curving leather banquettes, brocade-upholstered walls and exposed brick set an elegant scene for drinks and nibbles.
 A weekday happy hour has deals on wine, beer and snacks, and there’s live jazz on Saturday nights.

 In a storied 1918 building, one of DC’s trendiest overnighters boasts two hip bars.
-The mod, rooftop POV Rooftop Lounge and Terrace stars views of the the White House and the Washington Monument plus an edgy cocktail list.
-On the first floor, in the high-ceilinged Living Room bar, whimsical elements - a bejeweled, curving bar and oversized wing chairs - blend with historic details like a black-and-white checkerboard floor and oversized arches.
-Both boast menus of light fare and lure a trendy crowd, including lots of locals.
+The VUE, their rooftop restaurant and bar, overlooks The White House, the Washington Monument and the National Mall.
+Discover a truly iconic setting with floor-to-ceiling retractable windows which showcases breathtaking panoramic views.
+On the first floor is the high-ceilinged Lobby Bar, where modern meets luxury - tufted leather, lush velvet and violet-hued lighting - and blends with historic details like a black-and-white checkerboard floor and oversized arches.
+Both boast light fare menus and lure a trendy crowd, including many locals.

 Want more DC-area hotel bars with historic pasts or buzzy futures?
 Check out these these great hotels and continue your exploration of Washington, DC.